HairyFotr/linter/README.md

         </compilerPlugin>
       </compilerPlugins>
     </configuration>

+## Usage from Jenkins
+Use your usual building method and [Jenkins Warnings Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Warnings+Plugin).

 ## Manual usage
 Another possible way to use Linter is to manually download and use these jars:<br>